Saigon Nightlife: The Best Bars and Clubs

 The Lighthouse is also the spot to check out Saigon’s roster of extremely talented DJs playing with international acts with increasingly-popular events like Heart Beat, TripWire and HRBR.

-If you’re looking for a similar atmosphere that’s more centrally located, go for Indika, central Saigon’s unofficially official indie bar.
+If you’re looking for a similar atmosphere that’s more centrally located, go for Indika, central Saigon’s unofficial indie bar.
 It’s tucked away in a backyard off Nguyen Van Giai in District 1, but meandering through two restaurants to get there is half the fun.
 Reasonable prices and frequent live events make this the perfect place to start your night (but not to end it, as this bar closes at midnight).
-Their free flow of craft beer for a mere VND 200,000 from 8 to 11 p.m. on Friday nights is a really good deal if you know how to make it worth it...
+Their free flow of craft beer and rum punch for a mere VND 250,000 is available from 7:30 to 10:30 p.m. on Friday nights.
+They also host Monday’s Got Talent, a recurring open mic event by Saigon Funny People.
+Check it out for a night of impressive local talent and more than a few jokes along the way.

-Lastly, is craft beer still underground in Saigon?
-Certainly not.
-The craft beer scene is blowing up in Saigon, Choosing your own cup of beer at Pasteur Street Brewing or East West Brewing Co.
-Here and in other craft breweries like Rogue Saigon Craft Beer, Heart of Darkness, BiaCraft, The Winking Seal and Belgo you’ll find the same kind of people as at the venues mentioned above, along with our next category: the fancy party people.
+Lastly, for craft beer lovers, Saigon’s thriving craft brew scene is no longer just an underground curiosity, with breweries like Pasteur Street Brewing and East West Brewing Co at the helm.
+Here and in other craft breweries like Rogue Saigon Craft Beer, Heart of Darkness, BiaCraft, The Winking Seal and Belgo you’ll find a similar vibe to the venues mentioned above.

 The Best Places in Saigon for a Fancy Night Out

 Chill Skybar is without a doubt the most exclusive rooftop bar in Saigon.
 On the 26th floor of the AB tower, it attracts an eclectic crowd of international business people, socialites, tourists, expats and wealthy Vietnamese.
-The view might be the best in all Saigon, especially when the sun sets, which, fortunately, is also the time when they have happy hour with 88,000 VND++ with kinds of drinks.
+The view might be the best in the city, especially when the sun sets, which coincides with happy hour (88,000 VND++ for all kinds of drinks from 5:30 pm – 8:00 pm).

-If you can afford it and if you can get past the strict door policy, it is a recommended place for a classy drink or a date.
-The music starts to get louder on weekends after 11:00 p.m. and you’ll see people dancing in the bar area until 2:00 a.m.
+If you can afford it and dress appropriately (no flip flops or birkenstocks), it’s perfect for a classy drink or a date.
+The music gets louder on weekends after 11:00 p.m. and you’ll see people dancing in the bar area until 2:00 a.m.

-Note: Though Chill Skybar is expensive for Vietnam’s standards, a typical drink will cost you just above US$10.
+Note: Though Chill Skybar is expensive by Vietnam’s standards, a typical drink will cost you just above US$10.

-Glow Skybar remains a favourite for fancy expats and tourists, as it is even advertised at the airport.
-It is also a rooftop bar and shares some great features with Chill Skybar: danceable music, a nicely designed open-air area, stunning views and an upscale crowd.
+Glow Skybar remains an upscale favourite for expats and tourists—you might even see it advertised at the airport.
+It shares some great features with Chill Skybar: danceable music, a nicely designed open-air area, stunning views and an well-dressed crowd.
 The prices don’t differ much from Chill Skybar, either.

 Social Club Rooftop Bar

 Now, what about the ground-floor venues in Saigon?
-Qui is the currently most trendy place to spend your money in style.
-Its assets: good music, often paired with little dance interludes by professional dancers, and a great location in Saigon’s always-fun Japanese area.
-You better dress up some to get in here.
-Plus, they have a great selection of party drinks.
+Qui is one of the most trendy places to spend your money in style.
+Its assets: good music, often paired with little dance interludes by professional dancers, and a great location in Saigon’s endlessly entertaining “Little Tokyo”.
+You can expect a typical variety of standard cocktails, and proper dress is required.

-Other options are the classics Xu Bar and the recently-reopened Blanchy’s Lounge, one next to the other and centrally located on the arterial Hai Ba Trung avenue.
-They will not be too crowded during the week, but on Fridays and Saturdays you can expect a full house and a very lively atmosphere.
-The music is generally more mainstream than at other places but Xu especially has some great drinks to offer.
-Beware the Oyster shot though.
+Other options are the classics Xu Bar and the recently-reopened Blanchy’s Lounge, one next to the other and centrally located on Hai Ba Trung street.
+They won’t be too crowded during the week, but on Fridays and Saturdays you can expect a full house and a lively atmosphere.
+The music is generally more mainstream, but Xu especially has some great drinks to offer.

-Last but not least, Envy Club caters to both Vietnamese and foreigners and is probably the most spectacular party spot in town with its Las Vegas-style bling-bling decor and staggering acrobatic performances.
+Last but not least, Envy Club caters to both Vietnamese and foreign guests, and is probably the most spectacular party spot in town with its Las Vegas-style bling-bling decor and eye-popping acrobatic performances.

 Lush is probably the city’s most famous nightclub among foreigners.
 It is known to be a good pick-up place for both girls and guys.
 In particular, Lush’s ladies’ night every Tuesday is one of Saigon’s best events for single people.
 Don’t even think about sipping on a free ladies’ drink here though – they have quite a strict policy!

 The infamous Apocalypse Now, often referred to as the oldest nightclub in Saigon, attracts a diverse crowd of late-night revellers, expats, tourists, and – be warned – many freelance sex workers.
 The music includes popular hits from the past 20 years.
-The averagely priced drink menu makes it a cheap option for late-night party people; however, best stick to beer here – the cocktails are not recommended.
+The average priced drink menu makes it a cheap option for late-night party people; however, to avoid disappointment, we suggest that it’s best to stick to ordering beer here.

 Live Music in Saigon